Madhu Wariar

 Madhu Warrier (born 5 July 1976), professionally credited as Madhu Wariar, is an Indian actor, director and producer known for his roles in Malayalam films.
-He produced the films Swa Le (2009) and Mayamohini (2012).
-His younger sister is actress Manju Warrier.
-He directed film Lalitham Sundaram in 2021 which was later released in 2022.
+He produced the films Swantham Lekhakan (2009) and Mayamohini (2012).
+He is the elder brother of actress Manju Warrier.
+He directed the film Lalitham Sundaram which was later released in 2022.

 Family and early life

-Madhu 's father Madhava Warrier was an accountant and mother Girija Warrier, a housewife.
-He was born on 5 July 1976 in Nagercoil, Tamil Nadu.
-His family is originally from Pullu in Thrissur district.
-He is an alumnus of Sainik School, Kazhakootam and SN Vidya Mandir, Kannur and he graduated from IHM, Chennai.
-He worked in The Leela, Mumbai and Disney Cruise Lines before joining the film industry.
-He married Anu Warrier in 2006 and they have a daughter.
+Born in Nagercoil, Tamil Nadu, he is the son of Madhava Warrier, an accountant, and Girija Warrier, a housewife.
+He is the elder brother of actress Manju Warrier.
+His family hails from Pullu, Thrissur.

 Career

 Warrier made his acting debut with a lead role in the Malayalam film The Campus.
-He has acted in over 20 movies.
-He is also involved in the film industry as a producer.
-He along with debuting filmmaker P.Sukumar has a production house called Color Factory.
-He has produced 2 movies, Swa Le and Mayamohini.
-He did his directorial debut by directing his first film Lalitham Sundaram.
+Since then, he has acted in over 20 films.
+He along with filmmaker P. Sukumar own a production house named Color Factory.
+He has produced two films, Swantham Lekhakan and Mayamohini.
+He directed the film Lalitham Sundaram.